MobSF/docs/dynamic_analyzer.md

 ![Create AVD](https://github.com/MobSF/Mobile-Security-Framework-MobSF/assets/4301109/28199a89-847a-411f-9f85-e1179b5f835a)

-!> Do not start the AVD from Android Studio IDE/ AVD Manager UI, instead follow the exact instructions below.
+!> Do not start the AVD from Android Studio IDE/AVD Manager UI, instead follow the exact instructions below.

+**Run AVD from command line using emulator**

-For that, add your Android SDK emulator directory to `PATH`.
+Append your Android SDK emulator directory to `PATH` environment variable.

 Some example locations